 ‘Hidden Gem’ by R.M.
 Schindler in Woodland Hills Restored

 Sunday, November 29, 2015

 The works of Erin Hanson were showcased in a Los Angeles Daily News article featuring the recently restored R.M.
 Schindler (1887-1953) designed Van Dekker House.
 Hanson's expressive impressionistic landscapes can be seen throughout the 1940 landmark house.
 Schindler is internationally recognized for his modern architectural designs that were sensitive to local conditions, and his work has been the subject of exhibitions at the Museum of Contemporary Art (MOCA) and the MAK Center for Art and Architecture.

-"Now Frank Gamwell, who two years ago bought the landmark Van Dekker House in Woodland Hills designed 76 years ago by modernist architect Rudolph M. Schindler, has restored it."
+"Actor and state Assemblyman Albert Van Dekker, a one-time family man and champion of liberal causes, built it.
+Al 'Buzz' Bezzerides, a screenwriter of grit whose lonesome characters bore 'a grudge against the world,' nearly ruined it.
+Now Frank Gamwell, who two years ago bought the landmark Van Dekker House in Woodland Hills designed 76 years ago by modernist architect Rudolph M. Schindler, has restored it."
 (LA Daily News)